jialeishen/Indoor-Air-Assistant/README.md

 # Indoor-Air-Assistant
  - Version: 1.1.0.20170310_release

  - This program aims to estimate the indoor ozone concentration levels based on a single zone mass balance model.
-You can read [this paper](http://jialeishen.github.io/files/HB2017_Full_Paper_0240.pdf) to better understanding this program.
+You can read [this paper](http://jialeishen.github.io/files/HB2017_Full_Paper_0240.pdf) for better understanding this program.
 Researches related to this program are supported financially by the national key project of the Ministry of Science and Technology, China on “Green Buildings and Building Industrialization” through Grant No. 2016YFC0700500.
 Special thanks to all the researchers who contributes to the investigation of indoor air quality, since the program was inspired by their works.

  - Author of this program is Air Lab of Nanjing University, China. **All rights reserved by author.**